MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker/indefinite.md

 ---
 title: Indefinite
-description: Run a container continously
+description: Run a container continuously
 ---

 This will sStop a container from exiting immediately on completing a command.
 This is useful for if you need to keep it running long enough to start a terminal session in or check some other attributes.